advanced-js/countdown/README.md

 # Countdown exercise

-Make a kitchen timer.
-Modify the `countdown()` function in [countdown.js](countdown.js) to take a number of seconds, then print each second counting down to zero.
+Build a very simple kitchen timer:  modify the `countdown()` function in [countdown.js](countdown.js) to take a number of seconds, then print each second counting down to zero.

 ```javascript
 countdown(3);